 This is one of the best perks of living alone, introvert or not.
 With an apartment full of people, you never really have alone time.
 Sure, you have your own room, if you’re lucky, but the flat will always be busy.
 Gone are the days of your roommates using your towels, or barging into your room when you were cramming for your exam the night before.
 Since you don’t have to share a space, you can be sure that your personal space is always respected!
 If you live alone, you can choose when you invite friends over and when they leave.
 Hello, peace and quiet.

-Decorate however you want
+Living alone=you can decorate however you want

 To clean or not to clean

-Living alone means you aren’t bound to other people; basically, you don’t need to respect any other person’s space, because it’s all your own space.
+Living alone means you aren’t bound to other people.
+Basically, you don’t need to respect any other person’s space, because it’s all your own space.
 If you hated doing your dishes immediately after you had a meal or made a cup of coffee, all you have to do now is leave them in the sink.
 You also don’t need to stick to a cleaning routine.
-But, it’s always recommended to clean; after all, you still want to be sanitary…
+But, it’s always recommended to clean.
+After all, you still want to be sanitary…

 No one will steal your food or shampoo or accidentally use your toothbrush

 Everyone who has ever lived with roommates as a student knows that stolen food is inevitable.
 Not from a place of malice, of course.
 However, when you’ve bought that cheese or piece of fruit that you really like, you don’t want someone else eating them!
-One of the reasons for living alone is that you don’t have to worry about your food being stolen, your shampoo being used up, or your toothbrush accidentally be used by one of your friends when they come home after a night out.
+One of the reasons for living alone is that you don’t have to worry about your food being stolen, your shampoo being used, or your toothbrush accidentally be used by one of your friends when they come home after a night out.

-You don’t have to share utility bills
+Living alone means you don’t have to share utility bills

 You use as much as you want to (or as much as you can afford to).

 One of the best things about living alone as opposed to living with flatmates is that you control exactly how much you spend.
 What we mean is, you won’t be splitting utility bills.
 Sure, it can get a bit expensive, but it could also be the best thing ever.
 If you are careful about what you use, you could be saving a lot of money.
-For example, you don’t have to pay for your flatmates long showers, and you might limit yourself to how much hot water you use.
+For example, you don’t have to pay for your flatmates long showers and you might limit yourself to how much hot water you use.
 Want to know more about saving on utility bills?
 Read about it here.

 You can apply for housing allowance

 Even though you might be living alone, you can still apply for housing allowance!
 Just because you might not have a toeslagpartner doesn’t mean you aren’t eligible to apply.
-Plus, this might be a good thing; without a toeslagpartner, the allowance you might receive depends entirely on your income, and your income alone.
+Plus, this might be a good thing; without a toeslagpartner, the allowance you might receive depends entirely on your income and your income alone.
 But regardless, housing or rent allowance is a great way to get support when paying your rent.

-Living alone has it's good moments...
+Living alone has its good moments...